 10. History allows us to dream and wonder — it gives us an opportunity to imagine a better future.

 History leads us to a place where we better understand each other and the world we live in.
-This understanding can help us then imagine a better way to live and give us the ability to pursue our dreams while grounded in our knowledge of the past.
+This understanding can help us then imagine a better way to live and give us the ability to pursue our dreams while staying grounded in our knowledge of the past.